chwchiu/comp4321project-g9-2022s/README.md

 # comp4321project-g9-2022s
 Hello!
 Welcome to the Phase 1 readme!

-Please follow these steps to run the crawler:

 1. Make sure mvn works, install it if needed, and add to path.

 2. Ensure that line 89 of the pom.xml file carries this line: